 How many times do you hear the word “cloud” on a daily basis?
 What does it mean to you?
 Despite becoming a predominant buzzword, “cloud” means different things to different people, leading to confusion in many conversations.
 In talking with a multitude of customers, it’s becoming clear that many people view cloud computing as something that happens solely off-site, residing entirely at an external hosting provider.
 This assumption needs to be clarified, as cloud computing is meant to define a genre of architecture and operations, rather than just defining a location.
 The operational model is centered around consumption-based on-demand resources, automated workloads, and self-service provisioning – all of which can live entirely of-premises (public cloud), entirely on-premises (private cloud), or a combination thereof (hybrid cloud).
 Avi Networks brings these concepts to the load balancing space, easing the transition to cloud-like environments.

 This is a guest blog post by Marius Sandbu, Senior Systems Engineer at Exclusive Networks.
 This post was originally published on https://msandbu.wordpress.com/2016/04/26/avinetworks-architecture/

-As Avi Networks set out to build the next generation of application delivery controller (ADC), we wanted it to be optimized and smart.
+As Avi Networks set out to build the next generation of software load balancers, we wanted them to be optimized and smart.
 An important aspect that we considered was to use multiple analyses to understand and automate critical decisions that are usually manual, and often made without enough data.

 The Hardware Load Balancer Brick Wall